Bridging Speech Emotion Recognition and Personality: Dataset and Temporal Interaction Condition Network: Personality Annotation for IEMOCAP dataset

-To evaluate the reliability of personality annotations, we introduce two metrics: intraclass correlation coefficient (ICC) \cite{fisher1970statistical} for the collected continuous annotation (1-7 scale) and Fleiss' kappa \cite{fleiss2013statistical} for binarized (median-split) traits.
-As shown in Table \ref{tab:fk}, ICC values demonstrate excellent agreement across all traits, ranging from 0.89 to 0.97 for the entire database, indicating strong reliability in the continuous personality assessments.
-We also ensure annotation reliability by converting the continuous personality trait scores into binary labels, maintaining robustness in simple personality classifications (e.g., extrovert vs. introvert).
-We observe that the average $\kappa$ across all annotations was 0.61.
-Among individual traits, AG and NE exhibited the highest agreement ($\kappa$=0.83 and $\kappa$=0.71, respectively), while EX had the lowest ($\kappa$=0.47).
+To evaluate the reliability of personality annotations, we employed two metrics: the intraclass correlation coefficient (ICC) \cite{fisher1970statistical} for the continuous ratings (1–7 scale) and Fleiss’ kappa \cite{fleiss2013statistical} for the binarized traits obtained via median split.
+Before the consistency analysis, we excluded the rating that deviated the most from the median for each trait.
+As shown in Table \ref{tab:fk}, inter-annotator agreement was excellent across all traits, with an average ICC(2,k) of 0.92.
+After data cleaning, the ICC(2,k) values ranged from 0.89 to 0.97, with 95\% confidence intervals consistently above 0.85.
+As a sensitivity check, we additionally report ICC(3,k), which yielded nearly identical values, confirming the robustness of the reliability estimates.
+Without trimming the ratings furthest from the median score (mentioned in Section 3(A)), the average ICC(2,k) was 0.83, which still indicates strong reliability.

+We also ensure annotation reliability by converting the continuous personality trait scores into binary labels using a median split, thereby maintaining robustness in simplified personality classifications (e.g., extrovert vs. introvert).
+The average Fleiss’ $\kappa$ across all traits was 0.61; without trimming extreme ratings, the average $\kappa$ decreased to 0.39.
+Among individual traits, AG and NE exhibited the highest agreement ($\kappa$=0.83 and $\kappa$=0.71, respectively), while EX had the lowest ($\kappa$=0.47), likely because the conversational context did not clearly reflect introversion–extroversion, making it harder to annotate.
 These results confirm the reliability and consistency of our personality annotations.
 The resultant annotated dataset is thereafter referred to as PA-IEMOCAP.